 May contain errors — check source documents for definitive information.

-The bill would create an independent public inquiry to investigate data breaches by the Ministry of Defence and other public bodies affecting applicants to the Afghan Relocations and Assistance Policy Scheme (ARAP) and the Afghanistan Locally Employed Staff Ex-Gratia Scheme.
-The inquiry could question Ministers, former Ministers, and officials about the breaches, how they were handled, and government decisions on any legal action, with a report due within one year of establishment.
+This bill would set up an independent public inquiry to examine data breaches by the Ministry of Defence and other public bodies relating to applicants to the Afghan Relocations and Assistance Policy Scheme (ARAP) and the Afghanistan Locally Employed Staff Ex-Gratia Scheme.
+The inquiry would have power to question current and former ministers, officials and other relevant people about the circumstances of the breaches, including actions taken in response and government decisions on any legal proceedings, and it must report within one year of its establishment.

 Generated 21 February 2026